 The School of Surgical Technology is a one-year, full-time, self-contained program divided into two six-month semesters.
 First semester classes are held in our classroom at Southern Maine Community College and include basic sciences, care and safety of the patient, and principles of operating room technique.
 The second semester is primarily held at Maine Medical Center, enabling the student to gain practical experience in the operating room.
 Second semester students also participate in clinical rotations at several ambulatory surgery sites to maximize their clinical experiences.

 Graduates are prepared and eligible to sit for the National Certification Examination offered by the National Board of Surgical Technology and Surgical Assisting (NBSTSA).
 The Certified Surgical Technologist (CST) certification pass rate for MMC graduates has consistently exceeded the national benchmark.
-As reported in the 2017 Annual Report to the Accreditation Review Council on Education in Surgical Technology and Surgical Assisting (ARC/STSA) in the 2015/2016 academic year, 95.2% of the MMC graduates enrolled in the School of Surgical Technology achieved the status of Certified Surgical Technologist (CST) upon completion of the National Certification Exam.
+As reported in the 2018 Annual Report to the Accreditation Review Council on Education in Surgical Technology and Surgical Assisting (ARC/STSA): During the 2017/2018 examination review cycle, 91% of MMC graduates enrolled in the School of Surgical Technology achieved the status of Certified Surgical Technologist (CST).

 In a cooperative effort with Southern Maine Community College (SMCC), a One-Plus-One program leading to an Associate Degree of Applied Science is offered to graduates of the School of Surgical Technology by the Department of Allied Health Science at SMCC.
 This optional program focuses on expanding careers through vertical mobility, refining practitioner levels and maximizing employment opportunities.
 After completion of year one of the MMC program and upon acceptance by SMCC, the candidate is awarded 45 credits toward advanced standing, which serve as the technical core.
 SMCC then requires a minimum of 22 credits to fulfill degree requirements.
 Regular course offerings or special offerings are available depending on student numbers and needs.
 Click here for more information on the One-Plus-One Program.